MacTigue History, Family Crest & Coats of Arms

 The surname MacTigue was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the MacTigue family
+Early History of the MacTigue family

 This web page shows only a small excerpt of our MacTigue research.
 Another 95 words (7 lines of text) covering the years 1172, 1583, 1493, 1589, 1772 and 1810 are included under the topic Early MacTigue History in all our PDF Extended History products and printed products wherever possible.